NKI-GCF/rumidup/README.md

 ## Method
-rumidup reads all reads that map to the same genomic location.
+rumidup collects all reads that map to the same genomic location.
 It then determines the reads fragment coordinates with the help of the mapped position and the CIGAR line information:
  - Unpaired reads take the 5' sequencing start and the mapped fragment end based
- - Paired-end reads take the 5' sequecning start of both reads
+ - Paired-end reads take the 5' sequencing start of both reads

-The reads are then grouped on these coordinate pairs for each group continues to the markduplicate phase.
+The reads are then grouped on these calculated coordinate pairs and for each group continues to a markduplicate phase.
 In this phase the UMI sequences are collected.
 Starting with the most common UMI sequence all others UMIs that are within `umi-distance` hamming distance are considered identical.
-The read with the highest score (base qualities) will be the candiate.
+The read with the highest score (sum of base qualities, including mate score if available) will be the candiate.
 All others will be marked as duplicates.
-In the default case when a UMI is different from the candidate the `RX` tag will be fixed and an `OX` tag will be added to the record.
+In the default case when a UMI is different from the candidate the `RX` tag will be fixed and an `OX` tag will be added to the record that contains the original UMI sequence.

 ## Limitations
-Because the program works by parsing CIGAR lines and only considering the 5' sequencing start coordinate as the read position in paired end mode rumidup is unaffacted by quality trimming and soft-clipping.
-For unpaired reads it can be assumed that soft clipping is identical across duplicates, but quality trimming would not.
-This could result in shifting of read start position so quality trimming is not recommended.
+Because the program works by parsing CIGAR lines and only considers the 5' sequencing start coordinates as the fragment coordinates in paired end mode rumidup is unaffected by quality trimming and soft-clipping.
+For unpaired reads the read end is also used for grouping.
+Soft clipping is would likely be identical across duplicates, but quality trimming would not.
+This could result in shifting of coordinates and failing to group possible PCR duplicates so quality trimming is not recommended.

 ## Why
 Currently the only tool capable of doing UMI aware markduplicates is in the [Picard suite](https://broadinstitute.github.io/picard/command-line-overview.html#UmiAwareMarkDuplicatesWithMateCigar).
 This tools has been listed as experimental for a long time and suffers from multiple issues:
-  - A bug that leads to inconsistent flagging of duplicates of both end of a paired-end sequence.
+  - A bug that leads to inconsistent flagging of duplicates of both end of a paired-end sequence [1449](https://github.com/broadinstitute/picard/issues/1449).
   - Poor performance

 **Why rumidup?**
 Naming is hard.
 If you squint you can see letters from.
-Rust/UMI/duplicate/illumina.
+Rust/UMI/duplicate/Illumina.